opnchaudhary/parasnath.com.np/src/_posts/2020-01-20-linux-commands-for-beginners.markdown

 tags: [Linux, Commands]
 keywords: "Linux, Commands"
 ---
 There has been a common misbelief that you need to learn to use the command line to use a Linux Computer.
 This is completely baseline.
-You can use Linux even without using the terminal. <!--more-->Distro's like Ubuntu, Mint, etc do not require you to touch the terminal to use it.
+You can use Linux even without using the terminal. <!--more-->Distro’s like Ubuntu, Mint, etc do not require you to touch the terminal to use it.
 However, to harness the potential its good to know about the command lines.
 Here in this post, I am going to show you a few basic commands that you would help you get started and feel comfortable.
 &nbsp;
 &nbsp;
-So, fire up your terminal and let's get started with the very basic things.
+So, fire up your terminal and let’s get started with the very basic things.

-* Files & Directories:
+* **Files & Directories:**
-    To list the files and directories, use the command ls
+    To list the files and directories, use the command ls Example:
-    Example:
     ```bash
     $ ls
     ```
-    Thi sis the most basic usage.
+    This is the most basic usage.
 It will list the files and directories.
 However, this will not display the files or folders that are hidden.
     > Hidden file is a file that starts with a 'dot', example '.file3'

     To list all files including the hidden files use -a.
 Example